-I’ve been a resin artist for more than 16 years and have been able to stay safe and healthy because I follow these tips.
+I’ve been a resin artist for more than 17 years and have stayed safe and healthy because I follow these tips.

 Every time I use resin.